iXab3r/EyeAuras.Wiki/features/window-matching-expressions.md

 The system then shows the selected window(s) in the Picked Window Display.

 The Window Matching Expression Control simplifies the process of customizing your experience with EyeAuras.

+### Ownership filtering
+For many years, Window Selector has been filtering-out all windows, which were under EA control.
+This is now an optional feature, which could be disabled by adding `[ownedBy=any]` to the [expression](https://wiki.eyeauras.net/en/features/window-matching-expressions), e.g.
+`My Window [ownedBy=any]`
+will filter out and scan through ALL windows, which are present in the system, even if they were created by EyeAuras.

+Another filter of a similar type which was added allows to capture so-called Tool windows, e.g. Overlays usually have this type.
+By default, such windows are ignored and can add them as potential candidates by appending `[type=any]` at the end of match expression, e.g.
+`My Overlay [ownedBy=any][type=any]`
+would capture any window/overlay which has title `My Overlay`.

 ### Examples
 Expression: `"Explorer"` Result: Matches the window titled exactly "Explorer".